Top 10 High Calcium Foods You Should Know

 Legumes and Pulses

-Legumes and pulses are versatile and nutritious foods that are known for their high protein content.
-In addition to protein, they also provide a decent amount of calcium.
-Foods like chickpeas, lentils, and kidney beans are rich in both protein and calcium, making them excellent choices for plant-based individuals.
-Half a cup of cooked chickpeas can provide around 80 mg of calcium, along with dietary fiber and other essential minerals.
+Legumes and pulses are healthy foods that can be used in many ways and are known for having a high protein content.
+They also give you a good amount of calcium and protein.
+Chickpeas, lentils, and kidney beans are full of both protein and calcium, which makes them great choices for people who eat only plant-based foods.
+About 80 mg of calcium can be found in half a cup of cooked chickpeas, along with fiber and other important minerals.

 Nuts and Seeds